wizeline/wize-docs/onboarding/README.md

 While this process is driven, in part, by destination team/pod/project needs, it is not meant to handle all such needs.
 Team/pod/project-leads and project managers are expected to handle needs specific to that team/pod/project and/or client.

 For example, Dow Jones projects require team members to have VPN access; the project manager and/or pod lead continue to be responsible for requesting the new team member’s VPN access sufficiently in advance for it to be ready and available by the time the new team member actually starts on that project after the onboarding experience.

+### Roles

+#### Coach

+An experienced employee with specific skills and experience relevant to at least some of the onboarding new-hires' position &mdash; for example, QA engineer, iOS developer, Project Manager, web developer, _etc_.

+During any given week, each "type" of new-hire in the cohort must have at least one Coach willing and able to help the new-hires work on the project(s) and ensure they have at least "baseline" skill with tools, techniques, practices, _etc_., appropriate to that "type."

+Beyond the new-hire cohorts, the onboarding process involves requires a variety of related and cooperating roles.
+A given person may perform several roles during some week, but it is unlikely (and discouraged) that the onboarding "team" ever be one single individual.

+This section is intended to introduce the roles and their functions; later sections will provide more detail and context.

+#### Coordinator

+Provide organizational and logistical support for onboarding-level (_i.e._, not project-specific) meetings and activities.

+#### Product Owner

+Each project used during onboarding must have at least one Owner who holds the "vision" for the project.
+Consistent with common "agile" practices, this Product Owner

+- Helps the development team understand project/feature intent and purpose
+- Provides User Stories and negotiates their details with the team

+#### Project Manager / Agile Coach

+Generally an existing Project Manager (PjM) employee.
+When the new-hire cohort includes a new Project Manager, however, that new-hire assumes this role with the coaching and guidance of an existing PjM.

 ## Planning